The anime golden era was a time where everything was perfect.

 1. Fullmetal Alchemist

 Maybe part of that reason is because of the studio behind it.
-Studio Bones s known for
+Studio Bones is known for My Hero Academia, Eureka Seven, and a lot of great anime.

 What’s even more surprising about FMA is t only has ONE season (ignoring Brotherhood).
 And yet it absolutely smashed the golden era’s competition.